 A picture window is a timeless classic, set simply into a wall.
 It has a modern, clean look from inside and out.
 Since they don’t open, they are extremely energy efficient and secure, letting only the light shine in from outside.
 Picture windows can be installed with or without window grilles, and are easy to customize the shape and style because they have no moving parts.

-Wow, that’s a lot of options!
+Wow, that’s a lot of options for buying windows!
 And don’t forget bay windows and bow windows for when the architecture of the house extends outward, or custom windows for a unique nook or area of your home.
-Do your research by looking online and visiting Houzz for different window looks so you can visit a window installation company with ideas in hand.
+Do your research when buying windows by looking online and visiting Houzz for different window looks so you can visit a window installation company with ideas in hand.
 This will also help to narrow your budget right from the start.

 Understanding Different Glass Options